vanHeemstraSystems/function-hello-python-headstart/README.md

-# function-hello-python-headstart
+function-hello-python-headstart
-Function Hello Python - Headstart
+# Function Hello Python - Headstart

+Based on "Your first serverless Python function with OpenFaaS" at https://blog.alexellis.io/first-faas-python-function/